trackman1997/Thrive/README.md

 ======

 TODO: rewrite stuff.
 Add notes about running the SetupThrive.rb on windows, too.
+TODO: write about the use of Resize and then SetNum with TArrays to get exact sizes and not waste memory

 And remind people to Press the "Source Control" button in the editor.
 And committing with the ./SVNCommit.rb to avoid including Source folder files.